 Canucks outlast Blackhawks to win sixth straight

-Bo Horvat rounded out the scoring with an empty-net goal to cap a three-point game.
-Elias Pettersson also had three points for the Canucks, who received a 28-save outing from goaltender Jacob Markstrom.
+Bo Horvat rounded out the scoring with an empty-net goal to cap a three-point game (two goals, one assist).
+Elias Pettersson also had three points (one goal, two assists) for the Canucks, who received a 28-save outing from goaltender Jacob Markstrom.
 Both clubs blew leads before the second intermission in a see-saw affair.
 Miller opened the scoring when he capped off an excellent shift by the hosts by deflecting Horvat's long shot at the 5:04 mark of the first period, but Connor Murphy tied the game when he one-timed a loose puck from the right face-off dot exactly 14 minutes into the clash.

 After Tanner Pearson deflected a shot to restore Vancouver's lead 2:48 into the second period, the Blackhawks scored three times four minutes apart to move ahead by a 4-2 count.
 David Kampf's long wrist shot from the high slot evened the count at the 4:15 mark, after which Patrick Kane put the visitors ahead with a power-play goal -- a one-timer from the top of the right circle.
 Then Jonathan Toews put Chicago ahead by a 4-2 score when his cross-ice pass ricocheted off Vancouver defenseman Quinn Hughes at 8:17.